kubedb/docs/docs/guides/proxysql/initialization/script_source.md

 Here,

 - `configuration.init.secretName` points to the `proxysql-init-raw` Secret above.
 Since `MySQLUsers.cnf` sets each user's `password` explicitly, this path does **not** auto-fetch credentials from the backend the way `init.inline` does.
-- Unlike `init.inline`, values under `init.secretName` are not merged with anything - only what you put in the Secret (plus KubeDB's internal defaults for things like cluster auth and TLS) ends up in `proxysql.cnf`, so double-check the syntax before applying.
+- Unlike `init.inline`, values under `init.secretName` are not merged with anything else - only what you put in the Secret (plus KubeDB's internal defaults for things like cluster auth and TLS) ends up in `proxysql.cnf`.
+Double-check the syntax carefully before applying.

 Apply the Secret and the ProxySQL object: